rlaker/rlaker.github.io/_projects/hackathon.md

 ## The Problem

 The energy supplied by renewables is sporadic, and has to be stored in batteries when the demand is low.
-It is then ready to sell to the customer when demand then becomes high.
+It is then ready to sell to the customer when demand becomes high.

 Now, the price of energy varies throughout the day, so the question is: